-How Much Water Should You Drink With Creatine?
+How Much Water Should You Take With Creatine?

 Do You Need To Drink More Water When Taking Creatine?

-You don’t necessarily need to drink more water when taking creatine daily.
+To maintain optimal hydration levels you don’t necessarily need to typically drink more water when taking creatine.

 If you’re doing a lot of fitness, then you will be drinking more water to ensure proper hydration.
 You have to replace the water you lose from the sweating created by your fitness training.